waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 5.  **Warp Discipline:** After every warp, my first action must be to check and, if necessary, create/update markers on **both** the departure and arrival maps.
 6.  **Mandatory Self-Assessment:** Every 50 turns, I must perform a structured self-review to ensure my strategies, documentation, and tool usage remain optimal and aligned with my core principles.
 7.  **Efficiency Over Fixation:** If a simple automation tool fails during a low-stakes, repetitive task (like a wild battle), it is more efficient to complete the task manually and fix the tool later, rather than getting stuck debugging mid-task.
-8.  **Battle Menu Anomaly (Confirmed Mechanic):** The `battle_anomaly_detector_agent` has concluded that the consistent failure to navigate the move selection menu is a **suspected game mechanic**, not a random bug.
-The game appears to be intentionally restricting move selection in certain battles (likely wild encounters) to the first move slot. **Strategy:** For low-stakes wild battles, running is the most efficient option.
-Fighting should be avoided unless necessary, as it risks getting stuck or being forced to use a suboptimal move.
-9.  **Confirmation Bias Awareness (Self-Assessment Finding):** I must be vigilant against confirmation bias.
+8.  **Confirmation Bias Awareness (Self-Assessment Finding):** I must be vigilant against confirmation bias.
 If a hypothesis fails multiple documented tests, I must actively pivot to a new, different hypothesis rather than repeating the failed approach.
 I should also formulate tests designed to *disprove* my own theories, not just confirm them.
 To combat this, I should use the `puzzle_solver_agent` more readily when I feel stuck on a single line of reasoning.

 # II.
 Quest Log
 - **Current Quest: The Mt.
 Moon Fossil**